Adjustable spanner: Forms and names

 Monkey wrenches are another type of adjustable spanner with a long history; the origin of the name is not entirely clear, but Geesin reports that it originated in Britain with a fancied resemblance of the wrench's jaws to that of a monkey's face, and that the many convoluted folk etymologies that later developed were baseless.
 Before the Bahco/Johansson/Crescent type became widespread in the United States, during the industrial era of the 1860s to the 1910s, various monkey wrench types were the dominant form of adjustable wrench there.

 Another popular type of adjustable spanner has a base and jaws that form four sides of a hexagon, and is therefore particularly suited for hexagonal nuts ("hex nuts") and hexagonal headed ("hex head") cap screws and bolts.

 In some parts of Europe, adjustable spanners are often called a Bahco, owing to genericization of the name of the Bahco/Johansson type.
 In Denmark, this type of spanner is commonly referred to as a "svensknøgle", which basically translates to Swedish key.
 The Swedes themselves call the key "skiftnyckel", which is translated into adjustable key (shifting key).
 In Australia, adjustable spanners are also referred to as "shifters".
-In Spain, this kind of spanner is commonly called "llave inglesa", which means literally English key, despite the fact that this type of spanner was originally from Sweden.
+In Spain, this kind of spanner is commonly called "llave inglesa", which means literally English key.
 Remarking the difference with the pipe wrench, also adjustable, in Spain this one is called "grifa", and it does not have any accurate translation.